These British-made brogues were made for walking

 Tricker's Director Barry Jones attributes the company's long success to its high standards of quality craftsmanship.

-"People all over the world now realize that quality is very important.
+"People all over the world now realise that quality is very important.
 You buy something and it lasts, does the job.
 People will come back," Jones told Reuters.

 The company's strongest growth comes from exports, which accounts for 70 percent of production to countries like Italy and Japan, but UK trade has picked up over the past year.